abuehl/abuehl.github.io/_posts/2026-04-09-internal-partitions.md

 saved using the `"*.ixx"` file extension when using the MSVC compiler (or requires setting a special compiler option).

+[^1]: Even if nothing at all is exported from that external partition.

 (last edited 2026-04-09)